Metro Times: History and content

-The paper was founded in 1980 by publisher and editor Ron Williams.
+The paper was founded in 1980 by co-publishers Ron Williams and Laura Markham, with Williams as editor and Markham as business manager.
 In December 2012, Metro Times Editor W. Kim Heron announced his departure.
 Heron had previously been the paper's managing editor.
 In March 2013, after three months during which Michael Jackman was interim editor, the publisher named Bryan Gottlieb as Editor-in-Chief.

+In 2013, Times-Shamrock Communications sold the newspaper to Euclid Media Group.
+The company dissolved in August 2023 and the sold to Chris Keating, operating under the name Big Lou Holdings LLC.

 In April 2014, Valerie Vande Panne, former editor of High Times, was named editor-in-chief.
 In May 2014, the Metro Times merged with Real Detroit Weekly, which had been a Detroit-area alternative weekly paper since 1999.
 Dustin Blitchok took over as editor-in-chief in February 2016, before resigning from the position in November of the same year.
 Former Metro Times staff writer and associate editor for Hour Detroit Lee DeVito was named editor-in-chief following Blitchok's departure.